terhuang/Wall-B-cohort02/README.md

 ## Running the App

 1. Fork and clone this repository
-1. `bundle install --without development`
+1. `bundle install --without production`
 1. `cp .env.example .env`
 1. `rerun -x rackup` # Watches your files and re-starts the app on save.